Your Voice for the Animals the Iowa County Humane Officer

 - Many people have different standards of care for their pets and may not love or care for their animal as you do your own pet.
 That does not necessarily mean that they are neglecting their pets.
 Basic animal care guidelines are provided by state law and local county ordinances and it is up to law enforcement, animal care professionals such as veterinarians and the court system, when necessary, to determine if a case is actual abuse/neglect.
 Chapter 951 in Wisconsin statutes outlines animal abuse and neglect issues.

 - State law requires that animals must have food, water, veterinary care and adequate shelter.
 This does not mean that an animal must have food available at all times.
-Adequate shelter can vary between animal species, while a dog requires some type of physical shelter, a horse or cow may be fine with natural forms of shelter such as windbreaks provided by hills.
+Adequate shelter can vary between animal species.
+While a dog requires some type of physical shelter, a horse or cow may be fine with natural forms of shelter such as windbreaks provided by hills.

-- Animal owner's address with directions to the location
+- Animal owner's address

 - Name of the animal owner, if known